Rouvy Virtues - Advanced Pedal Metrics

 Advanced pedal metrics in Rouvy apps

-All Rouvy apps can display the advanced pedal metrics once the trainer / power meter enables these metrics.
-You can change the view by tapping or clicking on the graph.
-In iOS/Android you are able to change the size and position of APD window with the push and swipe gestures.
+All Rouvy apps can display the advanced pedal metrics once the trainer/power meter enables these metrics.
+You can change the view by tapping or clicking on the plot.
+In iOS/Android, you are able to change the size and position of APD window with the push and swipe gestures.

 If you haven't read Hunter Allen's piece on using pedal-based cycling power meters to improve pedaling, do yourself a favor and give it a read.
 In this piece, he explains how the right and left legs interact with each other during pedaling and gives a few examples of things you can try to help improve your pedaling.
 This helps you waste less energy which means you can go faster without increasing your energy output.
 At the end of the day, our Advanced Pedal Metrics are another tool cyclists can use to help make improvements, gain speed and get the edge over their competitors.